-As an ecommerce entrepreneur, you will certainly be familiar with PayPal, and it is likely that you offer your customers a PayPal payment option, but did you know that you can also borrow money from PayPal to finance your business?
+As an eCommerce entrepreneur, you will certainly be familiar with PayPal, and it is likely that you offer your customers a PayPal payment option, but did you know that you can also borrow money from PayPal to finance your business?
 This PayPal Working Capital review will provide you with a comprehensive insight about this option.

-PayPal started lending to businesses in 2013 and the service was immediately popular.
+PayPal started lending to businesses in 2013 and the service became immediately popular.
 By October 2015 the company had issued $1 billion in working capital loans, and the PayPal Working Capital loan volume is continuing to grow at around $ 3billion a day.

 There are many good reasons why your business might benefit from a loan: you might use it for purchasing more inventory to drive business growth; to smooth out fluctuations in your sales patterns perhaps because of seasonal effects; or to finance a new business opportunity.